News Release Archive

-For more information, contact Rip Marston at 319-273-6882 or the program director, Karyn Finn, at 319-610-0501.
-For the registration form, visit uni.edu/coe/sites/default/files/wysiwyg/kindergym.
+For more information, contact Rip Marston at 319-273-6882 or firstname.lastname@example.org.

-CEDAR FALLS, Iowa -- The University of Northern Iowa will host an interactive exhibit at the Iowa State Fair 9 a.m. to 9 p.m., Thursday, Aug.
-13, through Sunday, Aug.
-23, in the Varied Industries Building.
+CEDAR FALLS, Iowa – The University of Northern Iowa will host an interactive exhibit at the Iowa State Fair 9 a.m. to 9 p.m., Thursday, Aug.
+11, through Sunday, Aug.
+21, in the Varied Industries Building.
 Fairgoers can visit with alumni, faculty, staff and students, as well as pick up Panther tattoos, athletic posters and other giveaways.

-There will be a multimedia interactive station which will include three 55-inch touch screen monitors that will allow visitors, alumni and prospective students to explore different majors and opportunities offered at UNI.
-UNI President Bill Ruud will visit with guests from 10 a.m. to 1 p.m., Saturday, Aug.
-15. At 4 p.m., Ruud will show a steer at the Governor's Charity Steer Show.
+There will be a multimedia interactive station complete with three 55-inch touch screen monitors to allow visitors, alumni and prospective students to explore different majors and opportunities offered at UNI.

 On Saturday, Aug.
-22, special appearances will include UNI women’s head basketball coach Tonya Warren from 9 to 11 a.m. and UNI men's head basketball coach Ben Jacobson from 1 to 3 p.m.
-UNI mascots TC and TK will be at the fair from 10 to 11 a.m., noon to 1 p.m. and 2 to 3 p.m., Thursday, Aug.
-13. They will also be there from 10:30 to 11:30 a.m., 12:30 to 1:30 p.m. and 2:30 to 3:30 p.m., Saturday, Aug.
-15. Other special appearances on Aug.
-15 include wrestling coach Doug Schwab from 1 to 3 p.m.
-Panther fans are encouraged to wear their UNI colors Saturday, Aug.
-15, and stop by the booth.
+13, special appearances will include players from the UNI women’s basketball team from 10 a.m. to noon, UNI head wrestling coach Doug Schwab from 1 to 3 p.m. and UNI head track and cross country coach Dave Paulsen from 3 to 5 p.m.
+UNI mascots TC and TK will be at the fair from 10 to 11 a.m., noon to 1 p.m. and 2 to 3 p.m., Saturday, Aug.
+13. Panther fans are encouraged to wear their UNI colors Saturday, Aug.
+13 and stop by the booth.

 For more information, contact Jessica Betts, marketing specialist in the Office of University Relations, at 319-273-2761 or email@example.com.